mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

+Both classes inherit `Realm`'s `Object` class and have a convenience initializer
+that copies prperties from any other instance of the same protocol.
+Like the API
-Once again, `RealmActor` is pretty straightforward while `RealmMovie` needs some
+model, `RealmActor` is straightforward, while `RealmMovie` needs some explaining.

-explaining.
-Just like `ApiMovie`, it has a private `_cast` mapping property that
+Just like `ApiMovie`, `RealmMovie` has a private `_cast` property, which is used
-is used as backing value for the calculated `cast` property.
+as a backing value for the calculated `cast` property.
+You can also see that the
+`_cast` property is a `Realm` `List<RealmActor>`, while `cast` is just `[Actor]`.
+The database-specific `List<>` implementation is only relevant inside the class.

+# Step 12 - Create a Realm-specific movie service

-Now let's add a Realm-specific `MovieService` implementation, that lets us store
+Now let's add a Realm-specific `MovieService` that lets us store movies from the
-movie data from the API to a Realm database.

-Add the following file to the `Realm/Services` folder, then scroll down and read
+API in a Realm database.
+Add the following file to `Realm/Services`:
-about how it's designed:

 ```
 // RealmMovieService.swift

+import RealmSwift

 class RealmMovieService: MovieService {